-- 11.1 The SENDCO monitors the movement of children within the SEN system in school.
-The SENDCO provides staff and governors with regular summaries of the impact of the policy on the practice of the school. - 11.2 The SENDCO is involved in supporting teachers involved in drawing up Individual Education Plans (IEPs) for children.
-The SENDCO and the headteacher hold regular meetings to review the work of the school in this area.
-The SENDCO and the named governor with responsibility for special needs also hold termly meetings. - 11.3 The SEN governor and headteacher reviews this policy annually and considers any amendments in the light of the annual review findings.
+- 11.1 The Sendco monitors the movement of children within the SEN system in school.
+The Senco provides staff and governors with regular summaries of the impact of the policy on the practice of the school. - 11.2 The Sendco is involved in supporting teachers involved in drawing up APDR plans for children.
+The Sendco and the Headteacher hold regular meetings to review the work of the school in this area.
+The Sendco and the named governor with responsibility for special needs also hold termly meetings. - 11.3 The SEN governor and Headteacher reviews this policy annually and considers any amendments in the light of the annual review findings.
 This is discussed in the Headteacher's report at the full governing body meetings.

-11.4 Policy to be reviewed in January 2019
+11.4 Policy to be reviewed in January 2020